tejex/tejex/README.md

 I am an aspiring software engineer from Addis Ababa, Ethiopia and I really enjoy creating and building software.
 I love watching my project ideas come to life and you can check them out in my projects in the repositories section!!

-I am a huge fan of web development and I love working with the React framework.
+I am a huge fan of full stack web development and I love working with the React framework.

 If you would like to learn more about my experiences, hobbies and the technologies I've worked with, please visit my personal website.